Our aim is to enroll 750 people with ALS in our PMP. Our PMP includes

 iPSCs into ALS-related cells in preparation for cell-based drug screening.

-Our next goal is to acquire a compound library to screen in these ALS-related
+Our next goal to screen potential treatments from our compound library in

-thousands, of small molecules, which we could screen rapidly in these
+has 30,000 small molecules, which we hope to screen rapidly in these ALS-related

-ALS-related cells.
-We hope to use the data we gather from these experiments
+cells.
+We hope to use the data we gather from these experiments to identify

-to identify which molecules have a positive impact in the cells, making them
+which molecules have a positive impact in the cells, making them good starting

-good starting points.
-Promising leads will be moved on to the next stage of
+points.
+Promising leads will be moved on to the next stage of drug development,

-drug development, involving more tests in other models of ALS to assess toxicity
+involving more tests in other models of ALS to assess toxicity and, in turn,

 Screening thousands of small molecules in cells represents a significant